 To avoid being flustered by an objection, the advocate should understand that there are options.
 First, if the objection is technically justified, the advocate should quickly concede the point and move on.
 Second, if the objection is not justified, the advocate has further options: he or she can either ignore it or raise it with the tribunal (not to the other side) by enquiring whether there was a problem with the question or whether the tribunal wishes the question to be reformulated.

 A difficult witness can come in different forms.
 There are witnesses from whom there are not many points to score, either because there is not much to ask or because they are very well prepared.
-Advocates may find themselves in the difficult position of needing to cross-examine the opposing party’s main witness (therefore having not much choice but to cross-examine that witness) and not being able score many points.
-In such an event, an advocate should simply do his or her best and stick to easy points.
-A good cross-examiner will realise quickly whether a given witness is likely to lead to a useless testimony but will nonetheless test that witness sufficiently prior to making the decision to give up.
-This is because witnesses who have been well prepared may nonetheless lower the guards after some time in cross-examination.
+An advocate may find himself or herself unable to score many points with the opposing side’s key witness.
+In this case, an advocate should simply do his or her best and stick to easy points.
+A good cross-examiner will realise quickly whether a given witness is likely to lead to useless testimony but will nonetheless test that witness sufficiently prior to making the decision to give up.
+This is because witnesses who have been well prepared may nonetheless lower their guard after some time in cross-examination.
 That point must be tested prior to deciding to stop the exercise.

 It is the advocate’s responsibility to control the situation.
 In the event, however, that the advocate cannot control the witness, the last resort is for the advocate to appeal politely to the tribunal for an intervention.

 Philippe Pinsolle is the head of international arbitration for Continental Europe at Quinn Emanuel Urquhart & Sullivan LLP.